Kurt Schuschnigg: Prison and concentration camp

-Later life
+Later life and death

 After World War II, Kurt Schuschnigg was forbidden from joining the Austrian People's Party (ÖVP) because the party wanted to distance itself from the Austrian dictatorship.
 Moreover, the ÖVP did not expect their social democratic coalition partner to tolerate Schuschnigg's presence in the party, since after the civil war of 1934 he had had many social democrats killed as Minister of Justice.
 Schuschnigg emigrated to the United States, where he was sheltered at the chateau estate Vouziers of the Desloge family in St. Louis, Missouri; and then he became a professor of political science at Saint Louis University from 1948 to 1967.
 He became an American citizen in 1956.

 His first wife Herma died in a car accident in 1935.
-He remarried in 1938, but lost his second wife, Vera Fugger von Babenhausen (née Countess Czernin), in 1959.
+He remarried in 1938, but lost his second wife, Vera Fugger von Babenhausen, in 1959.

 Kurt Schuschnigg went back to Austria where he downplayed his time exercising dictatorial powers as chancellor and tried to justify the regime.

 Schuschnigg died at Mutters, near Innsbruck, in 1977.